TOI Drug Program

 The tester comes to the facility to do the test unless you would prefer to use a facility that meets the requirements.

 REMEMBER!
 According to the Federal Motor Carrier Safety Administration, operators of motor graders and front-end loaders used on roads to remove snow and/or leaves do not need to obtain a CDL and are not subject to random drug and alcohol testing.
-This interpretation may affect whom you enroll in the program if you have previously enrolled emergency snow removal drivers.
-Please note that this only applies to operators of motor graders and front-end loaders used to remove snow and/or leaves.
 Trucks with snow blades having a gross combination weight or a gross vehicle weight of 26,001 lbs or more require the operator to be enrolled in the program whether they are full time or part time employees.

-Random Testing for Seasonal Drivers: If a driver is “seasonal” and not working at all that month he/she is chosen, is off on medical leave, is on active military duty, is off on workman’s comp or laid off, then you must contact Pam at TOI and the driver will not have to be tested for that month.
-But, contact TOI immediately so the test can be cancelled, and you will be instructed what to do.
+Random Testing for Seasonal Drivers: If a driver is “seasonal” and not working at all that month he/she is chosen, is off on medical leave, is on active military duty, is off on workman’s comp or laid off, contact Pam at TOI to cancel the test for that month.

 Reasonable Suspicion: It is mandatory that highway commissioners that have employees who drive trucks that weigh 26,001 lbs. or more, go through a reasonable suspicion (RS) supervisor training that includes 1 hour on alcohol misuse and 1 hour on controlled substances use.
 They can view a DVD, listen on a webinar, or go to a classroom training as long as it covers the 2 hours as stated above.
 EXCEPTION: If the highway commissioner is the boss and the only driver, he or she does NOT have to go through the RS training.